 - Reduced reaction time

 Currently, only 10 states plus Washington D.C. have legalized the sale and consumption of recreational marijuana.
 When it comes to the use of medical cannabis, 33 states plus D.C. have approved its use.
-It is worth noting though that each of these states has their own parameters surrounding the use of cannabis products, whether for recreational or medicinal purposes.
-The laws passed by each state specifies the amount of cannabis products that one can possess within the bounds of the law.
+It is worth noting though that each of these states has its own parameters surrounding the use of cannabis products, whether for recreational or medicinal purposes.
+The laws passed by each state specifies the number of cannabis products that one can possess within the bounds of the law.
 They also have different definitions of how many plants each household can legally grow.
 It is for this reason why someone who intends to use cannabis, whether for recreational or medical use, should take a careful look at what is legal according to the laws in the state they are at.

 Both CBD and THC can provide medicinal benefits.
 Both are also considered safe to use.
-Clinical trials have proven that these chemical compounds derived from the Cannabis sativa plant have the potential to improve the life of those who suffer from Crohn’s Disease and Huntington’s Disease.
+Clinical trials have proven that these chemical compounds derived from the Cannabis sativa plant have the potential to improve the lives of those who suffer from Crohn’s Disease and Huntington’s Disease.
 There is also evidence that cannabis can help those who suffer from Lennox-Gastaut Syndrome, a form of childhood epilepsy.

 However, there are still a lot of states that consider cannabis and its by-products as controlled substances, whether it is for recreational use or marijuana for medical use.
 Before you purchase any cannabis-derived products, know the laws of the state you are in.
 It is also important to conduct your own research on what might be the possible side effects of marijuana.
 You should also consider the possible adverse effects of cannabinoids or THC products with other medications that you are taking.
 As much as possible, consult with your healthcare provider if you have any doubts or questions that you need guidance on.